-If a large change in price results in little change in the quantity demanded, then demand is considered inelastic.
-If a small change in price results in large changes in the quantity demanded, then demand is considered elastic.
-If the price change percentage is equal, though opposite, to the percentage change in quantity, then the product is said to have unit elasticity.
+If a large change in price results in little change in the quantity demanded, then demand is inelastic.
+If a small change in price results in large changes in the quantity demanded, then demand is elastic.
+If the price change percentage is equal, though opposite, to the percentage change in quantity, then demand for the product is said to have unit elasticity.

 |If demand elasticity||< 1||then demand is||inelastic|

 Graphs of Perfectly Elastic and Perfectly Inelastic Demand

 Perfectly Inelastic Demand(Graph #2):

 Although the elasticity of the product varies because of many factors, several factors are more important, including the necessity of the product, the availability of good substitutes, and the time period in which elasticity is measured.